Angiostrongyliasis

 Angiostrongyliasis is an infection by a roundworm of the Angiostrongylus type.
-Symptoms may vary from none, to mild, to meningitis.
+Symptoms may vary from none to mild, to meningitis.

 Infection with Angiostrongylus cantonensis (rat lungworm) can occur after ingestion of raw or undercooked snails or slugs, and less likely unwashed fruits and vegetables.

 In humans, A. cantonensis is the most common cause of eosinophilic meningitis or meningoencephalitis.
-Frequently the infection will resolve without treatment or serious consequences, but in cases with a heavy load of parasites the infection can be so severe it can cause permanent damage to the central nervous system or death.
+Frequently the infection will resolve without treatment or serious consequences, but in cases with a heavy load of parasites the infection can be so severe it can cause permanent damage to the central nervous system (CNS) or death.

-Symptoms
+Signs and symptoms

 Infection first presents with severe abdominal pain, nausea, vomiting, and weakness, which gradually lessens and progresses to fever, and then to central nervous system (CNS) symptoms and severe headache and stiffness of the neck.

-CNS infection
+Central Nervous System infection

-CNS symptoms begin with mild cognitive impairment and slowed reactions, and in a very severe form often progress to unconsciousness.
+Central Nervous System (CNS) signs and symptoms begin with mild cognitive impairment and slowed reactions, and in a very severe form often progress to unconsciousness.
 Patients may present with neuropathic pain early in the infection.
 Eventually, severe infection will lead to ascending weakness, quadriparesis, areflexia, respiratory failure, and muscle atrophy, and will lead to death if not treated.
 Occasionally patients present with cranial nerve palsies, usually in nerves 7 and 8, and rarely larvae will enter ocular structures.
 Even with treatment, damage to the CNS may be permanent and result in a variety of negative outcomes depending on the location of the infection, and the patient may experience chronic pain as a result of infection.

 Eye invasion

-Symptoms of eye invasion include visual impairment, pain, keratitis, and retinal edema.
-Worms usually appear in the anterior chamber and vitreous and can sometimes be removed surgically.
+Signs and symptoms of eye invasion include visual impairment, eye pain, keratitis, and swelling of the retina.
+Worms usually appear in the anterior chamber and vitreous humor and can sometimes be removed surgically.

 Incubation period

-The incubation period in humans is usually from 1 week to 1 month after infection, and can be as long as 47 days.
-This interval varies, since humans are accidental hosts and the life cycle does not continue predictably as it would in a rat.
+The incubation period in humans is usually from 1 week to 1 month after infection and can be as long as 47 days.
+This interval varies, since humans are accidental hosts, and the life cycle does not continue predictably as it would in a rat.

 Cause

 Transmission

-Transmission of the parasite is usually from eating raw or undercooked snails or other vectors.
+Transmission is usually from eating raw or undercooked snails or other vectors.
 Infection is also frequent from ingestion of contaminated water or unwashed salad that may contain small snails and slugs, or have been contaminated by them.
+Certain animal species such as freshwater prawns, crayfish, crabs, centipedes, lizards and frogs and toads may act as paratenic hosts for the nematode larvae and cause accidental transmission when consumed raw or undercooked.